 |

-Natural disasters | Risk of death and injury of employees and damage to business facilities for production, logistics and sales operations caused by severe natural disasters, such as earthquakes and floods.
+Natural Disasters | Death and injury of employees, damage to business facilities for production, logistics and sales operations caused by events, such as, earthquakes and floods.

 |